Submission from Social Work Scotland to John Scott QC

 Whilst we look with interest to the implementation of the Northern Irish approach to fused legislation, Social Work Scotland would support the development of pieces of discrete but well-aligned legislation.

 The Adult Support and Protection (Scotland) Act (ASPA) is the safety net between adults with incapacity and mental health legislation but it does not give local authorities the power to protect particularly vulnerable people from the actions of others, for example when the person lives alone and is preyed upon by others.

 ASPA does not interface effectively with other legislation.
-It is much wider in its scope that the MHA, and can be used as a triage mechanism for mental health legislation.
+It is much wider in its scope than the MHA and can be used as a triage mechanism for mental health legislation.
 We believe that if ASPA were better resourced, there would be a reduced requirement for Adults with Incapacity legislation and mental health legislation.
 ASPA provides the basis for effective risk management and a route to collective decision making.
 ASP inspections were largely positive in terms of informal partnership working.

 There requires to be robust quality assurance in place for private guardianships.
 We see poor quality guardianships, consisting of copy and paste paragraphs, which are not personalised.
-Consideration could be given as to how support other agencies (third sector) to facilitate process.
+Consideration could be given as to how to support other agencies (third sector) to facilitate the process.

-Whilst we agree that powers for life should not be adopted for people whose condition is likely to change, but believe that courts could make indefinite orders in some case where the person is in later life with a lifelong condition.
+Whilst we agree that powers for life should not be adopted for people whose condition is likely to change, but believe that courts could make indefinite orders in some cases where the person is in later life with a lifelong condition.